risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 }
 ```

-When you run your guest, you’ll see a printout of the cycle count each time that
+When you run your guest, you'll see a printout of the cycle count each time that
 function is called.
 You can then analyze this data easily with a tool like
 [`counts`].